Pre-requisites: Grade 9 or 10. Basic programming and/or coding experience is strongly recommended but not required.

-- Respect others and their belongings.
+- Respect yourself and others.

 - Keep the classroom clean.

 Washroom privileges are allowed at the teacher’s discretion but not to be abused.
 NEVER bring food, drinks, or cell phones into the classroom, as they will be confiscated on sight and returned at the end of the day or next day.

 Letter grades are based on the student’s ability to meet the learning outcomes of the course, whereas work habits are reported as excellent (E), good (G), satisfactory (S) or needing improvement (N).

-Last Updated: September 1, 2019
+Last Updated: September 9, 2020